yhoungdev/obiabo/src/content/notes/hermits-dream-lagos-noise.md

 <br/>

 It’s been a tough year for me.
-Today I watched Ozark on Netflix, slept, woke up, and still feel like nothing matters.
-I scrolled Twitter, jumped on Bluesky, Lobste.rs, and Bear Blog, talked about DNA editing and DNA as storage, and still nothing entices me.
+Today I watched  <a target="_blank" href="https://www.imdb.com/title/tt5071412/" style="color:#f94e19;"> The Ozarks </a> on Netflix, slept, woke up, and still feel like nothing matters.
+I scrolled Twitter, jumped on Bluesky, <a target="_blank" href="https://lobste.rs/" style="color:#f94e19;">  Lobste.rs </a>  , and <a target="_blank" href="https://bearblog.dev/" style="color:#f94e19;"> Bear Blog </a>, talked about DNA editing and DNA as storage, and still nothing entices me.
 The Sheik of light has kept the light off for the past seven hours, and I’m sick and tired of it.
 I need freedom from the noise.
 I want a cool space to read.
 I want my own space to dive back into Linux and distro hubs like I did as a teenager.
 I’ll be twenty something again next month, December, and I can hardly believe the age I’m becoming.

 </br>